ushahidi/UshahidiV3UserDocs/6_managing_data_in_your_deployment/63_adding_posts.md

 ### 6.3.1 Directly from the Web

 Registered/non registered users can create posts using the same process described below.
-For descriptive purposes, the post below has three tasks.
+For descriptive purposes, the post below has one tasks.

 To create a post,

-* Click on the yellow add icon as shown below on your homepage_**.**_** **If you’re viewing any other page on this deployment, this ison will appear on the top left hand corner, just as on the homepage.
+* Click on the yellow add icon as shown below on your homepage, or on the bottom left corner on the data mode page

 * In the event that you have multiple surveys on your deployment, you’ll have to choose the survey from a list of all surveys available on your deployment.

-* The survey chosen determines which fields will be filled out in each task\(if multiple tasks exist\).
-Make sure to fill out all fields with a red asterisk beside them in each task.
-You will not be able to save or publish your post before these fields are filled out.
+* Make sure to fill out all fields with a red asterisk beside them, You will not be able to save or publish your post before these fields are filled out.

-* Once you’re done filling all required fields in a task, make sure to _**Mark as complete**_.
-You’ll notice that this option is disabled until all required fields in the task are complete.
-You should also note that you won’t be able to save the post if there are required tasks that have not been marked as complete.

-* If you’re an admin, you should be able to set permissions on who will be able to view this post.
-The _**Just you can see this**_** **dropdown has a list of all custom roles created on your deployment to choose from, as well as the option to leave the post viewable by just you.
-Setting this option to “Everyone” will publish your post.
+* Make sure to fill out any tasks visible to you on this submission page as well.
+NB: You can submit posts without filling out or completing tasks.
+However, in the event that your task is a requirement for publishing, this post will not be published unless the task is marked as complete.

-* When you’re done adding content and completing tasks that are required, click on _**Save.**_
+* When you’re done adding content for your post, click on _**Save**_

-  * If you’re a non registered user or a user without publish permissions, your post will be submitted to the deployment’s admin for review before publishing.
+* Your post will be submitted to the deployment’s admin for review before publishing.

 ### 6.3.2 Email

+If email has been configured and enabled as a data source on your deployment, users will be able to send in posts directly by sending an email to the email address configured.
+These will appear in your data mode view, and available via the search filter.
+[See chapter 3.4 for more configuration details](/3_configuring_your_deployment/34_data_sources.md)

 ### 6.3.3 Twitter

+If Twitter has been configured and enabled as a data source on your deployment, you will be able to pull in tweets corresponding to the hashtags you have indicated.
+These will appear in your data mode view, and available via the search filter.
+[See chapter 3.4 for more configuration details](/3_configuring_your_deployment/34_data_sources.md)

-### 6.3.4 Email
+### 6.3.4 SMS

+If SMS has been configured and enabled as a data source on your deployment, users will be able to send in text messages directly to a configured short code or sms number of your choice, which will be pulled in to your data view and available via the search filter.
+[See chapter 3.4 for more configuration details](/3_configuring_your_deployment/34_data_sources.md)

 ### 6.3.5 Smartphone apps

+Users should be able to download the Ushahidi Mobile app for [Android](https://play.google.com/store/apps/details?id=com.ushahidi.mobile&hl=en) or [iOS](https://itunes.apple.com/us/app/ushahidi-mobile/id1205994516?ls=1&mt=8), search for your deployment, or add the URL directly.
+Once synced, they should be able to add posts directly onto your deployment in a similar manner to the web app.